JCarlee/timesheet/README.md

 ## Author
 **John Carlee** - [Email me](mailto:JCarlee@gmail.com)

-I am 9 year veteran in the Geographic Information Science and Cartography space.

 ## Motivation
-I hate filling out timesheets, you hate filling out timesheets.
+Timesheets suck.
 I pulled together this script to create the excel timesheet from the past week each Friday.
-No values in the xlsx are changed, because it would remove the formatting.
+No values in the xlsx are changed, because it removes formatting.